sparshgupta02/orient_roverH/README.md

 ## Variables used
 - `ik_bool` , `ret` : Boolean to check whether we detected the desired object
--  `enc_angle` : Sprucey pleaj helpey
+-  `enc_angle` : variable that stores the angle received from encoder data
--  Oi explain variables used in getOrientation and roll controller
 -  `angle_memory`: stores the initial orientation of the object
 -  `small_res` : resized image
+-

 # Methods used